WE ARE HERE TO HELP

 TRN is not a replacement for services provided by the NHS, but rather an additional option at times when emergency resources are stretched.
 Experience from the Manchester and London terrorist attacks, and the Grenfell Tower fire, showed that people in immediate need were not able to access specialist support for many days and in certain cases weeks or months.
 For some, this made things much worse.

 Mass trauma events place severe and instant strain on the local emergency services.
-TRN has therefore bought together a team of EMDR therapists from the public and private sectors willing to provide their services for free, initially via an online platform and later face-to-face through regional Hubs.
+TRN has therefore bought together a team of EMDR therapists from the public and private sectors willing to provide their services for free.

 The therapists available via TRN are regulated by a professional body, the EMDR Association of UK and Ireland, which means they work towards the highest standards of practice and ethical codes in trauma care.
 Those of us working with children and adolescents also hold up-to-date DBS checks.